heyparth10/EV-Dashboard/README.md

 Most common electric vehicle type: Battery Electric Vehicle (BEV) (39,461 out of 50,000 entries).
 Top counties and cities by EV adoption (e.g., Yakima County leads with Yakima City having the highest EV population).
 Trends in electric vehicle affordability based on MSRP and eligibility for CAFV incentives.
-Dashboard Features
-The dashboard was designed to effectively communicate the insights derived from the dataset.
-It includes:

-Visualizations:
-Bar Charts: Highlight top electric vehicle makes and models.
-Line Charts: Showcase the growth trend in EV adoption over the years.
-Tables: Present detailed data, including ranks and counts of EVs by make and city.
 User Interaction:
 A Download Dataset button allows users to access the dataset directly.
 An FAQ Section provides answers to common questions about EV data and trends.